-If you want to make a change to any instruction's timing or a sequence of micro-operations, do it in the file "cpu\control\Timings.xlsm".
-This is a Microsoft Excel spreadsheet file that contains timing tables for each instruction group.
-Vertical columns are operations on specific blocks.
+If you want to make a change to any instruction's timing or a sequence of micro-operations, modify "cpu\control\Timings.xlsm" file.
+This is a Microsoft Excel spreadsheet that contains timing tables for each group of instruction as decoded by opcode PLA and sequencer state.
+Vertical columns contain operations on specific CPU blocks.
 Instruction groups are listed by the M and T-clocks providing the exact timing for each set of operations.

-Micro-operations are represented by short tokens (for example, "PC" or "mr", etc.) and defined in the file "cpu\control\timing_macros.i".
-In that file, every token is translated into one or more concrete control signals or operations.
+Micro-operations are represented by short tokens (for example, "PC" or "mr") which are defined in the file "cpu\control\timing\macros.i".
+Every token is translated into one or more discrete control signals causing desired operation.

-If you change the timing spreadsheet, export it into a TAB-delimited file.
-The spreadsheet contains a macro to do that for you: click on the "Developer" menu and run Macros:
+After changing the timing spreadsheet, export it into a TAB-delimited file.
+The spreadsheet contains a macro that will do it for you: click on the "Developer" menu and run Macros:

-Running "CopyToCSV" macro will replace the existing CSV file which is ok: both are checked in although one is generated from another.
+Running "CopyToCSV" macro will replace the existing CSV file with changed timings.

-Next step is to create a Verilog file from those timings by running a python script "cpu\control\genmatrix.py".
-That script reads in the CSV file containing timing tables and generates "exec_matrix.vh" file that implements actual Verilog code to control the timings.
+The next step is to create a Verilog file based on those timings by running a python script "cpu\control\genmatrix.py".
+That script reads in the CSV file containing timing tables and generates "exec\matrix.vh" that implements actual Verilog code to control the timings.